nllong/alfalfa-rl-project/fmus/README.md

 ../jm_ipython.sh ../jmodelica.py SingleZoneVAV.TestCaseSupervisory
 ```

-* Now you can submit the wrapped.mo file to Alfalfa!
+* Now you can submit the wrapped.mo file to Alfalfa/BOPTEST!

 # Notes / Issues